oszuidwest/zwfm-liquidsoap/README.md

 with its TCP state, ACK age, byte counters, send queue, unacknowledged segments, and retransmissions; unavailable metrics are `null`. `outputs.hls` separates the local writer and remote mirror health.
-The local state reports playlist and segment counts plus the timestamp and age of the latest playlist update.
-The mirror state identifies the storage host and zone, reports its most recent successful sync, and counts synced and pending playlists and segments.
+The local state reports playlist and segment counts plus the age of the latest playlist update.
+The mirror state identifies the storage host and zone, reports the age of its most recent successful sync, and counts pending playlists and segments.
 Each HLS component is `starting` until its first progress and becomes `degraded` when progress stops for several segment intervals; its nullable `error` explains an active failure.